Explore this course:

 - Diploma: 9 months full-time

-We use a mixture of lessons and discussions, real-life case studies, workshops and hands-on computer sessions.
+Learning is through a mixture of lectures and discussions, real-life case studies, participative workshops and hands-on computer sessions that will equip you with in-depth knowledge of current best practice in industry.

 Continuous assessment is based on assignments for each module, and a dissertation.